RongkunWang/NSWCalibration/README.md

 	* --baseline and --threshold can not be called simultaneously;
 	* if only one FEB was calibrated - one needs to manually call --merge_config and -j options;
 	* in case Nr. of FEBs to be calibrated is >64 -> call --threshold and --cal_thresholds as a separate, consequen processes - otherwise memory gets overloaded and programm flips out.(to be fixed)
+	* Text file archivation is temporarily suspended to decease disk space usage (from 12.02.2020)

 **Usefull links:**

 	[Data plotter](https://gitlab.cern.ch/vplesano/nswcalibrationdataplotter/tree/master)